awsdocs/amazon-s3-developer-guide/doc_source/replication-add-config.md

 ...
 ```

-## Additional Destination Configurations<a name="crr-config-optional-dest-config"></a>
+## Additional Destination Configurations<a name="replication-config-optional-dest-config"></a>

 In the destination configuration, you specify the bucket where you want Amazon S3 to replicate objects\.
-You can configure CRR to replicate objects from one source bucket to one destination bucket\.
+You can set configurations to replicate objects from one source bucket to one destination bucket\.
 If you add multiple rules in a replication configuration, all of the rules must identify the same destination bucket\.

 ```
 ...